ersincoskun/NavigationApp/README.md

-This application marks points and draws animated lines between points
+This application marks points on the map and draws animated lines between points